cosmos/cosmos-sdk/docs/architecture/adr-026-protobuf-regencode.md

 entirely.
 This is a significant difference to e.g. JSON where a property can be empty (`""`, `0`), `null` or undefined, leading to 3 different documents.

-Omitting empty fields is a valid option because the parser must assign the default value to fields missing in the serialization<sup>2</sup>.
-Requiring to serialize them would be equally valid.
-No good reason is known to the author for preferring one of those options over the other.
+Omitting empty fields is valid because the parser must assign the default value to fields missing in the serialization<sup>2</sup>.
+This is preferred over requiring to always serialize them because it allows for some amount of forward
+compatibility: users of newer versions of a protobuf schema produce the same serialization as users of older versions as long as newly added fields are not used (i.e. set to their default value).

 ### Implementation